 Our primary focus today and for the foreseeable future is our core utility customers at MGE as well as creating long-term value for our shareholders.
 MGE continues to face the challenge of providing its customers with reliable power at competitive prices.
 MGE works on meeting this challenge by investing in more efficient generation projects, including renewable energy sources.
-MGE continues to examine and pursue opportunities to reduce the proportion that coal generation represents in its generation mix, including a reduction in its ownership of Columbia and its growing ownership of renewable generation sources.
+MGE continues to examine and pursue opportunities to reduce the proportion that coal generation represents in its generation mix, as evidenced by its most recent announcement of the retirement of Columbia and its growing ownership of renewable generation sources.
 MGE will continue to focus on growing earnings while controlling operating and fuel costs.
 MGE's goal is to provide safe and efficient operations in addition to providing customer value.
-We believe it is critical to maintain a strong credit standing consistent with financial strength in MGE as well as the parent company in order to accomplish these goals.
+We believe it is critical to maintain a strong credit rating consistent with financial strength in MGE as well as the parent company in order to accomplish these goals.